Coartem

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Avoid taking other anti-malaria medications while you are taking Coartem, unless your doctor has told you to.
+Avoid taking other anti-malaria medications, unless your doctor has told you to.

-Grapefruit and grapefruit juice may interact with Coartem and lead to unwanted side effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit and grapefruit juice may interact with artemether and lumefantrine and lead to unwanted side effects.
+Avoid the use of grapefruit products while taking Coartem.

 Coartem side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Coartem: hives; fast heart rate; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Coartem: hives; fast heart rate; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have a serious side effect such as: